ShivamTarte/Content-Recommendation-System/README.md

 The goal of this competition was to develop an accurate and efficient model that matches educational content to specific topics in a curriculum.
 The provided educational materials are organized into various topic taxonomies and cover a wide range of subjects, particularly in STEM (Science, Technology, Engineering, and Mathematics).
 The challenge was to recommend relevant content items for each topic based on its parent topics.

+An example of a branch of a topic tree is: Secondary Education >> Ordinary Level >> Mathematics >> Further Learning >> Trigonometry.
+The leaf topic in this branch might then contain (be correlated with) a content item such as a video entitled Polar Coordinates or other Mathematics topics.

 ## Algorithm and Techniques

 The Recommendation System is built using the following techniques: